 Catalyst of Big Hat Logan, the great sorcerer and seeker of knowledge.

 Originally the same catalyst employed by the Vinheim sorcerers, only terribly strengthened over time due to Logan’s use.
 Very powerful when used by one of superior intelligence.

 Staff of “Big Hat” Logan who is the great seeker of sorceries.

-The lumber quality is the same as the sorcery staves of Vinheim but it has been tempered due to its long-term use by Logan and draws out high might if used by someone with excellent reasoning ability.
+The lumber quality is the same as the sorcery staves of Vinheim, but it has been tempered due to its long-term use by Logan and draws out high might if used by someone with excellent intelligence.

 The intelligence stat is more literally “reason power”, our ability to reason with logic versus, say, our conviction in something regardless of evidence, like faith.
 Logan’s reasoning ability was apparently very high and extremely conducive to his research, resulting in a regular staff growing its capacity to channel more power because Logan pushed its limits for such a long time.
 And it shows.

 Sorcery developed by Big Hat Logan.
 Fire homing soulmass.